Five fast facts about viral hepatitis

 If Hepatitis B and C aren’t properly diagnosed and treated, or if patients don’t respond to the treatment, these infections can cause chronic liver disease, which can lead to cirrhosis, liver cancer, or liver failure.
 Hepatitis C is the most common culprit, accounting for up to 70% of chronic liver disease diagnoses.

-3) There are Vaccines for Hepatitis A and B.
+3) There are vaccines for hepatitis A and B.

 The good news is that there are effective vaccines for Hepatitis A and Hepatitis B. Hepatitis B is a three-vaccine series routinely given to children during their recommended pediatric vaccine schedule.
 Hepatitis A is a two-vaccine series given to people at risk for contracting Hepatitis A, including people traveling to under-resourced countries, men who are having same-sex intercourse, I.V. drug users, and patients with chronic liver disease.